Skip to main content

 Eligibility Must be enrolled in an HSA-eligible health plan Must be employed at a business that offers a 401(k) Must have taxable compensation and be younger than 70.5 Can contribute at any age if you meet certain income requirements

-Contribution tax status Tax-deductible Tax-deductible Tax-deductible
+Contribution tax status Tax-deductible Tax-deductible Tax-deductible if you qualify(eligibility is based

 on your retirement